The US has hit the highest daily number of new cases since the pandemic began | NewsChannel 3-12

 Though the death toll has climbed, the rate of cases that have resulted in fatalities has seemingly decreased, and Fauci said that is due to “age, experience and better drugs.”

-As with all new diseases, health professionals learned more about the virus as it went on, including when to put people on ventilators or not, Fauci said Saturday.
+As with all diseases, health professionals learn more about the virus as it goes on, including when to put people on ventilators, Fauci said Saturday.

-The usage of treatments that can help people, such as dexamethasone and remdesivir, has also further developed, he said.
+The use of treatments that can help people, such as dexamethasone and remdesivir, has also further developed, he said.

 Also impacting the death rate are the college students going back to school and being infected more, he said.
 Those getting infected now compared with the spring “is almost a decade difference of being younger now.”